 23andMe: Personal Genome Service

-Analyze your ancestry as well as your genetic risk factors for diseases
+Analyze your ancestry as well as your genetic risk factors and carrier status for diseases

 Laurie J. Ozelius, Geetha Senthil, R. Saunders-Pullman, E. Ohmann, et al., "LRRK2 G2019S as a Cause of Parkinson's Disease in Ashkenazi Jews."
 The New England Journal of Medicine 354:4 (January 26, 2006): 424-425.
 Excerpts:

 "...
 We screened 120 unrelated Ashkenazi Jewish patients with Parkinson's disease ...
 Ancestry was determined according to the patients' self-descriptions, and all but one patient (who reported being 50 percent Sephardic) reported that both parents were Ashkenazic. ...
 Among 120 Ashkenazi Jewish patients with Parkinson's disease, the LRRK2 G2019S mutation was detected in 22 (18.3 percent; 95 percent confidence interval, 11.9 to 26.4 percent). ...
 These rates are 15 to 20 times as high as those in most prior reports involving European subjects. ...
 A common founder mutation has been reported in the European and North African populations.
 We evaluated allelic association at individual markers surrounding and within the LRRK2 gene.
 For six of the seven markers, the associated allele was the same as reported for the common European-North African haplotype, indicating a common ancestral origin.
 The apparently high frequency among North African patients with Parkinson's disease and controls, particularly those of Arab ancestry as well as among Ashkenazi Jewish subjects as shown here, suggests a likely Middle Eastern origin for the G2019S mutation.
 It also establishes once again the Middle Eastern origin of Ashkenazim."